darkrenaissance/darkfi/doc/src/architecture/overview.md

 centralized.
 As a next step, DarkFi plans to implement trust-minimized bridges and eventually fully trustless bridges.

-**Blockchain:** The DarkFi blockchain is based off proof of stake Ouroboros Crypsinous, tunned with a discrete controller to achieve a stable supply, currently under development to achieve instant finality using parallel leader election blockchain, using Drk consensus token.
+**Blockchain:** The DarkFi blockchain is based off proof of stake Ouroboros Crypsinous, tuned with a discrete controller to achieve a stable supply, currently under development to achieve instant finality using parallel leader election blockchain. uses Drk consensus token.

 DarkFi blockchain's leadership, staking, unstaking, and transaction contracts are written in zkas language, on a P2P Network.